AOI - Automatic optical inspection systems

 Blob analysis – Blob analysis refers to a process during which the object is separated from the background first.
 Then with a pixel-based image applied, a blob is generated through a grouping of object pixels to inspect issues of objects.

 Owing to the progress of technologies and higher demand from market for efficiency and effectiveness, some new methods start to play a major role in PCB or PCBA inspection, among which vectoral imaging technology stands out.

 As a pattern location search technology, vector imaging is based on geometric feature extraction instead of complete grey scale pixel values.
 Under such circumstances, the image analysis is not influenced by color changes or non-linear changes.
 Furthermore, vectoral imaging performs better in the reduction of false failures due to the attribute of background elimination.

 Automated Optical Inspection Test from East India Technologies

 As a primary testing technique in PCB assembly, Automated Optical Inspection applies to fast and accurate inspection of errors or defects occurring in PCB assembly process so that high quality of PCB assemblies can be ensured with no defects after their leaving assembly line.
 AOI can be applied both to bare PCBs and PCB assembly.
-In East India Technology, however, it is mainly applied to inspect SMT (Surface Mount Technology) assembly line and for testing of bare circuit boards, bed of nail and flying probe are used instead.
+In East India Technology, however, it is mainly applied to inspect SMT (Surface Mount Technology) assembly line and for testing of bare circuit boards, a bed of nail and flying probe is used instead.

 EITPL provides both online and offline AOI test to meet clients’ different demands.
-Online Automated Optical Inspection test features a higher degree of automation with no need of manual operation whereas offline AOI test features a lower degree of automation with the need of manual operation.
+Online Automated Optical Inspection test features a higher degree of automation with no need of manual operation whereas offline AOI test features a lower degree of automation with the need for manual operation.
 Nevertheless, both of them share the same inspection principles, inspection objects and inspection methods.
 Click below button to get PCB Assembly Quote within AOI option.